R. Brick Lancaster Community Health Internship Award

 Proposals will be reviewed by the SOPHE Awards Committee for their scientific/theoretical basis, originality, and potential contribution to health education practice.

-Application materials must be received by SOPHE on Sunday, December 1, 2017 at 11:59 pm EST
+All application materials must be received by SOPHE on Sunday, December 15, 2017 at 11:59 pm EST

 Application check list: